forgettablepyromaniac/tf2-loadouts-script/README.md

 ## FP's TO EDIT LIST:

-- remove surplurous echos (stop clogging my chamber full of echos you fuck)
+- ~~remove surplurous echos (stop clogging my chamber full of echos you fuck)~~ done and i cant think of much else to do honestly.
-- yeah thats about it lmao